mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** Yes.

-There is an interesting koan here; the 79th case (of the *Blue Cliff Record*).
-Before *sesshin*, I was a little bit undecided what kind of topic I should talk about. *[He laughs.]* The first time I thought I should talk about this 79th case in that sesshin.
-But I changed my mind.
+There is an interesting koan; the 79th case (of the *Blue Cliff Record*).
+Before *sesshin*, I was a little bit undecided what kind of topic I should talk about. *[He laughs.]* At first I thought I should talk about this 79th case in that sesshin, but I changed my mind.
 But anyway, I will give you this story:

 > A monk asked T’ou Tzu, “All sounds are the sounds of the Buddha – right or wrong?”
 T’ou Tzu said, “Right.”
 The monk said, “Teacher, doesn’t your asshole make farting sounds?”
 T’ou Tzu then hit him.